-A2: No problem!
-Visit the Retrieve My Password page.
-Enter your email address and click 'Send'.
-An email will be sent to you containing your login information.
+A3: No problem!
+Visit the Forgot Your Password? page.
+Enter your username, email address and click OK.
+An email will be sent to you containing your password.

-A3: A resume profile is an online resume that you use to apply for AHS career opportunities, now and in the future.
+A4: A candidate profile is an online resume that you use to apply for AHS career opportunities.
 Once created, all you have to do is maintain and update your profile.
-Creating a resume profile gives the ability to easily apply for jobs and even be sign up to be notified about new jobs by email.
+Creating a resume profile gives the ability to easily apply for jobs and even sign up to be notified about new jobs by email.

-Q7: How do I submit ‘My Attachments’ as part of my application?
+Q7: How do I submit Attachments as part of my application?

 Q8: What if I need to update my resume after I have submitted it?